How I Found My Bliss

 Why did I choose the name Body and Bliss?
 What does it mean to me?

 Your body is AMAZING; it’s stronger than you know.
 How do I know that?
-Because I didn’t start getting strong until I was 50.
-FIFTY!
-You may also be unaware of just how capable and amazing your body is.
+Because I became the strongest I've ever been at age 50!
+You may also be unaware of just how capable and amazing and strong you are, inside and out.

-The bliss?
-That’s life, teaching me what I’m here to learn and share, to help others.
-The strength I uncovered physically is a mirror for what I’ve discovered about my emotional strength too.
-Sometimes you have to understand pain to understand bliss, and I’ve felt both.
+The bliss is the joy I found once I uncovered my strength.
+Sometimes you have to understand pain to understand bliss, and I have experienced both.
 Bliss is digging deep, learning about yourself and what makes you feel happy in your soul.
 Bliss is finding out what feels good and confident and healthy in your body.
 Learning what things energetically drain you, so you minimize their presence in your life.
-It's meditating to really listen to the conversation you're having with yourself (often subconsciously), and it's having strategies to help you have more joy - BLISS - every day.
+It's meditating to really listen to the conversation you're having with yourself, and having daily habits that bring you more BLISS - every day.

 My love of movement started with ballet at age 3 and danced until I was I my teens, so I liked being physically active.
 I have always been petite but heard 1000x growing up how I was ‘too skinny’.
 Keeping my weight down wasn’t my issue, but I didn't like how I looked.
 I was embarrassed; I hated showing my arms and hid them under tops that covered them.
 I was small but I was NOT strong.
 I was scrawny.

 The first time I picked up weights, I was 19 and they were probably 2 or 3 lbs in one of those all-pink-ladies-only-gyms.
 And I felt badass (now my wine glass at the end of the day probably weighs more than that!).